 a.
 I will recompense evil: This is what the wise man or woman should not say.
 Wisdom and obedience to God teach us that vengeance belongs to the Lord (Romans 12:19).

 i.
 “Vengeance belongs to God.
 Nobody else is fit to wield this.
 God is omniscient; our knowledge is at most partial.
 God’s judgment is perfect, while we are blinded by our prejudices and evil desires.”
 (Bridges)

 b.
 Wait for the Lord, and He will save you: Wisdom teaches us to rely on God and trust in Him to recompense evil.
 This does not mean that wisdom is indifferent to evil and will never oppose it; it means that wisdom recognizes that there are many times – more than we think – when we should let go of any kind of recompense towards evil and wait for the Lord to save us.

 Diverse weights are an abomination to the Lord,

 And dishonest scales are not good.

 a.
-Diverse weights are an abomination to the LORD: God is righteous in all His measurements.
+Diverse weights are an abomination to the Lord: God is righteous in all His measurements.
 When He measures something in the physical or moral realm, His measurement is always true.
-God tells us to imitate Him in this aspect, and to understand that He regard dishonest, diverse weights as an abomination.
+God tells us to imitate Him in this aspect and to understand that He regards dishonest, diverse weights as an abomination.

 i.
-“According to Proverbs 16:11 the Lord created the weighing apparatus, every deceitful practice touches him.
-Moreover, it also touches him since he is intimately involved with his son.
-Life in the market place and religion are inseparable.”
+“According to Proverbs 16:11 the Lord created the weighing apparatus, every deceitful practice touches him….
+Life in the marketplace and religion are inseparable.”
 (Waltke)

 b.
 Dishonest scales are not good: God cares that we do business honestly.
 The world often tells us that it doesn’t matter how we make our money, but God warns us that dishonest scales are not good.